thorbjornium/Software-Manual/src/yt-dlp.md

 If you added yt-dlp to your PATH, you can run this command from any directory.
 Otherwise, you'll need to navigate to the directory where you saved `yt-dlp.exe` first.

-3 .Progress and Output: yt-dlp will display progress information in the console window as it downloads the video.
+3. Progress and Output: yt-dlp will display progress information in the console window as it downloads the video.
 The downloaded video file will be saved in the current directory by default.

 ## Common Options